Nature: Human impact

-Although humans comprise only a minuscule proportion of the total living biomass on Earth, the human effect on nature is disproportionately large.
+Although humans comprise a minuscule proportion of the total living biomass on Earth, the human effect on nature is disproportionately large.
 Because of the extent of human influence, the boundaries between what humans regard as nature and "made environments" is not clear cut except at the extremes.
 Even at the extremes, the amount of natural environment that is free of discernible human influence is diminishing at an increasingly rapid pace.
 A 2020 study published in Nature found that anthropogenic mass (human-made materials) outweighs all living biomass on earth, with plastic alone exceeding the mass of all land and marine animals combined.
 And according to a 2021 study published in Frontiers in Forests and Global Change, only about 3% of the planet's terrestrial surface is ecologically and faunally intact, with a low human footprint and healthy populations of native animal species.
+Philip Cafaro, professor of philosophy at the School of Global Environmental Sustainability at Colorado State University, wrote in 2022 that "the cause of global biodiversity loss is clear: other species are being displaced by a rapidly growing human economy."

 The development of technology by the human race has allowed the greater exploitation of natural resources and has helped to alleviate some of the risk from natural hazards.
-In spite of this progress, however, the fate of human civilization remains closely linked to changes in the environment.
-There exists a highly complex feedback loop between the use of advanced technology and changes to the environment that are only slowly becoming understood.
-Man-made threats to the Earth's natural environment include pollution, deforestation, and disasters such as oil spills.
+However, in spite of this progress, the fate of human civilization remains closely linked to changes in the environment.
+There exists a highly complex feedback loop between the use of advanced technology and changes to the environment.
+Human-made threats to the Earth's natural environment include pollution, deforestation, and disasters such as oil spills.
 Humans have contributed to the extinction of many plants and animals, with roughly 1 million species threatened with extinction within decades.
-The loss of biodiversity and ecosystem functions over the last half century have impacted the extent that nature can contribute to human quality of life, and continued declines could pose a major threat to the continued existence of human civilization, unless a rapid course correction is made.
-The value of natural resources to human society is not reflected in market prices because mostly natural resources are available free of charge.
+The loss of biodiversity and ecosystem functions over the last half century have impacted the extent that nature can contribute to human quality of life, and continued declines could pose a major threat to the existence of human civilization, unless a rapid course correction is made.
+The value of natural resources to society is often poorly reflected in market prices, because whilst there are extraction costs, natural resources themselves are typically available free of charge.
 This distorts market pricing of natural resources and at the same time leads to underinvestment in our natural assets.
-The annual global cost of public subsidies that damage nature is conservatively estimated at $4–$6 trillion (million million).
+The annual global cost of public subsidies that damage nature is conservatively estimated at $4–6 trillion (million million).
 Institutional protections of these natural goods, such as the oceans and rainforests, are lacking.
 Governments have not prevented these economic externalities.

 Humans employ nature for both leisure and economic activities.
 The acquisition of natural resources for industrial use remains a sizable component of the world's economic system.
 Some activities, such as hunting and fishing, are used for both sustenance and leisure, often by different people.
 Agriculture was first adopted around the 9th millennium BCE.
 Ranging from food production to energy, nature influences economic wealth.